Low-scaling \textit{GW} calculations of quasi-particle energies for extended systems within the numerical atomic orbital

 Much effort has been devoted to circumventing the computational bottleneck in many-body perturbation theory.
 One prominent approach is the so-called space-time method, introduced by Rojas et al. \cite{RojasH95,RiegerM99}, which avoids convolution in reciprocal space and frequency domain by working with the real-space Green's function in the time domain via fast Fourier transforms, achieving cubic scaling with system size.
-To further enhance efficiency, efficient time and frequency grids based on the minimax quadrature were developed, significantly reducing the number of required grid points.
+To further enhance performance, efficient time and frequency grids based on the minimax quadrature were developed, significantly reducing the number of required grid points.
 These grids were first applied to correlation energy calculations within the random-phase approximation,\cite{KaltakM14,KaltakM14Si} and were later extended to $GW$ calculations using plane-wave basis sets \cite{LiuP16}.
 The use of localized basis sets represents a promising route to further reduce computational scaling by exploiting matrix sparsity.
-This direction has been explored with Gaussian-type orbitals \cite{WilhelmJ18,WilhelmJ21,DucheminI21,GramlM24} and Slater-type orbitals.\cite{ForsterA20,ForsterA21} The numeric atom-centered orbitals (NAOs) provide a more compact and flexible framework of localized basis set.
+This direction has been explored with Gaussian-type orbitals \cite{WilhelmJ18,DucheminI21,GramlM24} and Slater-type orbitals.\cite{ForsterA20,ForsterA21} \JCTC{ For periodic systems, $GW$ implementations with $\bk$-space sampling based on Gaussian orbitals and the resolution of identity (RI) approximation have also been reported, including both canonical and space-time formulations.\cite{ZhuT21,PasquierR25} } The numerical atomic orbitals (NAOs) provide a more compact and flexible framework of localized basis functions.
 Recently, a canonical $GW$ implementation for periodic systems using NAOs \cite{RenX21} was realized in the FHI-aims package \cite{BlumV09} and benchmarked against linearized augmented plane-wave implementations.\cite{JiangH13} This approach leverages the local variant of the resolution of identity (LRI) technique, which substantially reduces the storage requirements for the RI coefficients.
 Nevertheless, a low-scaling algorithm based on the space-time method has not yet been implemented within the NAO framework.